 How to buy NEO and how it works

-A beginner’s guide on how to buy, sell and trade NEO in Singapore.
+A beginner’s guide on how to buy, sell and trade NEO in Canada.

 Neo is a Chinese blockchain platform designed to provide a distributed network for the smart economy.
 Formerly known as AntShares and often referred to as China’s Ethereum, Neo enables the development of digital assets and smart contracts.

 The Neo ecosystem has two tokens, NEO and GAS, which each perform important roles.
-For more details of how the Neo platform works and how you can buy NEO in Singapore, keep reading.
+For more details on how the Neo platform works and how you can buy NEO in Canada, keep reading.

 Where to buy NEO

 You can buy NEO on a wide range of cryptocurrency exchanges, including:

 A step-by-step guide to buying NEO

 If you want to buy NEO, read on for step-by-step instructions on how to do it:

 Step 1.
 Register for an account with an exchange that allows you to buy NEO